Red Teaming

 run

-WQL (WMI Query Language) is a specialized subset of SQL (Structured Query Language) designed for querying data within the Windows Management Instrumentation (WMI) framework.
+WQL (WMI Query Language) is a specialized subset of SQL (Structured Query Language), specifically designed for querying data within the Windows Management Instrumentation (WMI) framework.

-Once valid credentials for the WinRM service are obtained, the WMI functionality can be exploited to execute arbitrary WQL queries on the target system.
-The module will also store the results of these queries as loot.
+Once you obtain valid credentials for the WinRM service, you can exploit the WMI functionality to execute arbitrary WQL queries on the target system.
+Additionally, the module stores the results of these queries as loot for later analysis.

-Here we can give the query to fetch the service Name and Status from the Win32_Service.
+For example, you can provide a WQL query to retrieve the Name and Status of services from the Win32_Service class.

 use auxiliary/scanner/winrm/winrm_wql